 - Full Name

 - A phone number where others might reach you (if it's a cell phone, indicate whether you text or not)

 - Email address you check frequently

 - What types of sports/activities you like or participate in most?

 - What are you currently doing?

 - What do you see yourself doing in 5 years (i.e., what are your professional goals)?

 - Where is your hometown?

 - Where is home now?

 - Married, Children?

 - Favorite Food?

 - Favorite Song?

 - Month and Day of your birth?

 - Include your picture

 - 2. Journal Article Summary: Each student will have assigned one (1) journal article that they will complete a journal article summary.
-The articles are attached in the Chapter PowerPoint Presentations and Other Links area of our blackboard page.
+I provide the articles in the learning module.
+You will find the learning modules in the Chapter PowerPoint Presentations and Other Links area of our blackboard page.
 Summary directions are attached in Syllabus and Course Content.
 Completed journal articles should be submitted via Blackboard as MicroSoft Word Documents to the appropriate assignment link.
 This assignment must be completed individually.